mathew-fleisch/adventofcode2021/README.md

 ## Usage

-You can `export DEBUG=1` to see more information as each challenge script is executed.
+Running the make targets 'seed' and 'run' will create stubs for any missing script and execute each challenge script in sequence.
+Note: `export DEBUG=1` to see more information as each challenge script is executed.

 ```bash
 make seed